Brno: Transport

-A railway service started in 1839 on the Brno–Vienna line, the first operational train line in the country.
-Today, Brno is a transnational railway hub with two train stations, several intermediate stops, and 24 regional train lines.
+Railway service began in 1839 on the Brno–Vienna line, the first operational train line in the Czech lands and the former Austro-Hungarian Empire.
+Today, Brno is an international railway hub with two train stations, several intermediate stops, and 24 regional train lines.
 There are 13 direct rail connections to national destinations and 21 non-stop international routes.
 Brno hlavní nádraží, the main railway station, sees about 50,000 passengers and 500 trains every day, and is the hub of regional train travel.
 The historic station building is outdated and has insufficient operating capacity.
-A referendum about the future location of the station was held twice, first in 2004 and again in 2016.
-Although an overwhelming majority of residents wanted to keep the main train station in its current location, the referendum results are not binding due to low turnout.
+A referendum on the future location of the station was held twice, first in 2004 and again in 2016.
+Although an overwhelming majority of residents wanted the main train station to remain in its current location, the referendum results were not binding due to low turnout.
 In 2024, the Czech Ministry of Transport approved the construction of a new main railway station on the site of the current Brno dolní nádraží station.
 The project is scheduled for completion in 2035.